creative interior agency

 This family estate in Portugal belongs to the family of Lucia Esteves, founder of Belgian interior shop luciaesteves.be It includes a famous vineyard where you can organise events and eat in a Michelin starred restaurant.

 In the heart of a pretty Belgian village, one of its old houses has undergone a serious facelift.

 After a long career as a stylist in Belgium, Monique decided to settle in Morocco, not far from the Atlantic coast.
 The house she built reflects beautifully her sense of elegant simplicity and love of local materials and know how.

 Taylor Knights architects designed the alteration and addition for this bungalow in Melbourne, creating a new living pavilion that connects the original house with the backyard and showcases the client’s art collection.

-Welcome in Ingrid’s Marseille home, founder of the brand Honoré deco, and which displays a clever balance of soothing neutrals, colour accents, vintage finds and Ingrid’s own collection of chairs, pillows, lamps, and bed linens.
+Welcome in Ingrid’s Marseille home, which displays a clever balance of soothing neutrals, colour accents, vintage finds and Ingrid’s own collection of chairs, pillows, lamps, and bed linens.